Dark Web Protection

-The dark web is made up of digital communities that sit on top of the Internet, and while there are legitimate purposes to the dark web, it is estimated that over 50% of all sites on the dark web are used for criminal activities, including the disclosure and sale of digital credentials.
+The dark web is made up of digital communities that sit on top of the Internet.
+While there are legitimate purposes to the dark web, it is estimated that over 50% of all sites on the dark web are used for criminal activities, including the disclosure and sale of digital credentials.
 Far too often, companies that have had their credentials compromised and sold on the dark web don’t even know it until they have been informed by law enforcement.
-Of course, by then it’s too late.
+Of course, by then, it’s too late.

-By utilizing Dark Web ID™, a combination of human and sophisticated dark web intelligence with search capabilities, you are able to identify, analyze and proactively monitor for your organization’s compromised or stolen employee or customer data.
+By utilizing Dark Web ID™, a combination of human and sophisticated dark web intelligence with search capabilities, you can identify, analyze and proactively monitor for your organization’s compromised or stolen employee or customer data.

 Compromised credentials are used to conduct further criminal activity.
 Employees often use the same password for multiple services, such as network login, social media, and SaaS business applications, exponentially increasing the potential damage from a single compromised credential.
 Limited visibility when credentials are stolen; over 75% of compromised credentials are reported to the victim’s organization by a third party, such as law enforcement.

-92.4% of malware is delivered via email and 90% of security breaches are inadvertent, unintentional, and caused by human error.
-Trained and aware employees are critical to securing an organization, and an effective, ongoing internal security awareness program can help reduce your company’s vulnerability, turning the “weakest link” in your cyber defenses into its greatest strength.
+92.4% of malware is delivered via email, and 90% of security breaches are inadvertent, unintentional, and caused by human error.
+Trained and aware employees are critical to securing an organization.
+An effective, ongoing internal security awareness program can help reduce your company’s vulnerability, turning the “weakest link” in your cyber defenses into its greatest strength.